labxscut/UGES/README.md

 ## Introduction

 This repository is code dedicated to the testing data of UGES, a classifier which have good performance in identifying the intrinsic subtypes of breast cancer.
-Leveraging two large-scale (The Cancer Genome Atlas, or TCGA and METABRIC cohorts, total n=2065), multi-omics (mutation, CNA, methylation and expression) datasets, we developed a DNA-level predictive model, which we termed UGS-brca (Unified Genetic and Epigenetic Subtyping for breast cancer) using hierarchical stepwise learning method.
+Leveraging two large-scale (The Cancer Genome Atlas, or TCGA and METABRIC cohorts, total n=2065), multi-omics (mutation, CNA, methylation and expression) datasets, we developed a DNA-level predictive model, which we termed UGES (Unified Genetic and Epigenetic Subtyping for breast cancer) using hierarchical stepwise learning method.

 The required dependency is R.

+The code is contained in <code.md>; the data details are shown in <The data for UGES.md>.

 ![image](Figures/design.jpg)